mratsim/weave/weave/cross_thread_com/README.md

-# Communications channels
+# Cross-Thread Communication

-In this folder, you will find all cross-thread synchronization types used in Weave.
+In this folder, you will find all cross-thread synchronization primitives used in Weave.

 The main type is the Channel which comes in different flavors depending on its use.